11 Best Ski Resorts in Pennsylvania, 2023

-Although Pennsylvania may not come to mind as a downhill skiing hot spot, that doesn't mean it doesn't have any places to ski.
-In fact, quite the opposite is true.
-The state has 20-plus resorts of varying shapes and sizes, and draws visitors from in-state and from neighboring New York and Virginia.
-Skiing in Pennsylvania can be warmer than resorts farther north; on average you are looking at temperatures around 20 to 24 degrees Fahrenheit.
+Although Pennsylvania may not come to mind as a downhill skiing hot spot, the state has 20-plus ski resorts and draws visitors from many of the neighboring states.
+One advantage of skiing in Pennsylvania is temperatures can be warmer than resorts farther north; on average you are looking at highs of around 20 to 24 degrees Fahrenheit.

-Some compete with other East Coast ski resorts in elevation and services offered, while others are local hills just perfect for a fun family adventure with the kids.
+Some compete with other East Coast ski resorts in elevation and services offered, while others are local hills just perfect for a fun family ski trip with the kids.
 Some of the resorts, particularly in the Poconos region, are located relatively close to one another, so it is possible to hit more than one resort in a long weekend of skiing.
-All resorts have snowmaking capabilities, generally over 100 percent of the mountain.
+All resorts have extensive snowmaking capabilities.

-A majority of the resorts are easily accessible from New York and Philadelphia.
+A majority of the resorts are easily accessible from New York City and Philadelphia.
 Drive times are less than two hours, making them ideal for weekend getaways.
 Most resorts have ski-and-stay packages that feature discounted rooms and/or lift tickets.
 If you can ski midweek, the deals are quite incredible.

 Plan your next skiing adventure with our list of the top ski resorts in Pennsylvania.